texx00/sandypi/readme.md

 ## Windows

-Install python 3.7 or above together with pip and git.
+Install python 3.7 or above together with pip, npm and git and restart your computer to make the commands available system wide.

 Open cmd and install virtual env as:
 `$> python -m pip install virtualenv`